+Key concepts and principles of systems analysis; Techniques and tools of the systems analysis methodology; Current issues of systems analysis and business process reengineering.
 Prerequisite: CINF 3231.
-Key concepts and principles of systems analysis; Techniques and tools of the systems analysis methodology; Current issues of systems analysis and business process reengineering.

-CINF 4334: ELECTRONIC COMMERCE
+CINF 4334: Electronic Commerce

-Prerequisites: CINF 3231 and CINF 4230 (or CSCI 4230).
 Key concepts and principles of e-commerce; importance of e-commerce in the global economy; technological elements of the infrastructure of e-commerce; business and social factors associated with the success or failure of e-commerce; critical thinking to strategize and plan technology based solutions to achieve business goals.
+Prerequisites: CINF 4230 or approval of instructor.